Top 10 Ways to Reduce Noise in Your Open Offices

 6. Add Underlay to Flooring

-Floors are often the hardest and loudest surfaces in your office, but you can put measures in place to reduce the amount of noise they reflect.
+Floors are often the hardest and loudest surfaces in your office, but you can put measures in place to reduce the amount of noise they reflect and soften noise from footsteps.

-Vinyl or carpet floors with soundproofing underlay like Soundproof Cow Impact QT Floor Underlayment can cushion many of the impact-sounds that can trouble open offices, like people walking or running across the floor, dropped office supplies and chairs rolling around.
-These underlays are easy to install and make a huge difference in your office’s noise level.
+Vinyl or carpet floors with soundproofing underlay like Soundproof Cow Impact QT Floor Underlayment can cushion many of the impact-sounds that can cause problems in open offices, like people walking or running across the floor, dropped office supplies and chairs rolling around.
+These underlays provide effective sound dampening for office spaces and are easy to install.

 7. Create a Strategic Office Layout

-It’s not just the furniture you can place strategically.
+It is not just the furniture you can place strategically.
 Keeping all the noisy machines at the far end of the office from the employees is one of many ways you can create a sound-friendly layout.
-By combining other strategies with a thoughtful floor plan, you’ll cut down on a significant amount of noise that distracts your hard-working staff.
+By combining other strategies with a thoughtful floor plan, you will cut down on a significant amount of noise that distracts your hardworking staff.

 8. Install Acoustic PanelsAcoustic Panels in Office

-You don’t need to reserve our acoustic panels for the quiet room.
+You do not need to reserve our acoustic panels for the quiet room.
 You can easily install these effective, attractive panels anywhere in the office where you want to control sound.

 Acoustic panels are made of compressed mineral wool or foam.
-They reduce noise by absorbing sound waves, rather than reflecting them.
+They reduce noise by absorbing sound waves rather than reflecting them.
 When sound hits the porous foam, the panels rapidly vibrate and convert sound to kinetic energy (heat) that simply dissipates into the air.
-This way, a significant percentage of the sound produced in your office will fade away.
+This way, a significant percentage of the sound produced in your office will be greatly diminished.

 9. Add Office Partitions

-Since they aren’t attached to the wall, sound-proofing partitions are more easily moved around the room by one or two people depending on where you need them.
-In addition to sound reduction, they also provide visual privacy, allowing your employees to really get into their zone.
+Since they are not attached to the wall, soundproofing partitions are more easily moved around the room by one or two people depending on where you need them.
+In addition to sound reduction, they also provide visual privacy, allowing your employees to really be able to avoid the distraction of extra noise around them.

 10. Use Soundproofing Insulation